advasan/hugo-product-launch-kickstart/content/_index.md

 # Stay in touch

 Let's stay in touch.
 Sign up for our newsletter.
-Do not worry, we will not bother you with boring details.
 Expect nice & tight updates about once or twice every 3 months.

 {{< newsletter_sign_up id="newsletter-sign-up-form" placeholder_email="Your Email" button_label="Sign up">}}